 The Giving Tree is a program we started at Woodland Hills in order to give back to the community in need around us.
-It launches each Fall, during a time of year when the hustle and bustle of the holidays provides creative opportunities for WHFC families to give generously.
+It launches each fall, during a time of year when the hustle and bustle of the holidays provide creative opportunities for WHFC families to give generously.
 The Giving Tree provides Christmas meals and gifts for local families in our community as well as our Woodland Hills family.
 If you are interested in participating in the Giving Tree, sign up begins the second week in November each year.

 After the January 12, 2010 earthquake, Haiti’s rough situation became worse.
 Being the poorest country in the Western Hemisphere, and only about 800 miles from the U.S., we feel called to help our close neighbors.
-After assessing what to do we adopted a school in Carrefour Dufort and have since provided funds to be part of rebuilding a school in this small community just south of Port Au Prince.
+After assessing what to do, we adopted a school in Carrefour Dufort and have since provided funds to be part of rebuilding a school in this small community just south of Port Au Prince.
 Providing meals each day for the students and paying teachers salaries are part of this continued effort.

 Mission Trips to Haiti

-We have taken small teams to Haiti, and are continuing to foster this relationship as we work alongside Cross International to serve this school.
+We have taken small teams to Haiti and are continuing to foster this relationship as we work alongside Cross International to serve this school.

 International Students, Inc.